FriendsOfCake/crud/docs/listeners/jsonapi.rst

 Introduction
 ------------
-This listener brings you a full implementation of the JSON API specification version v1.0 with support for data fetching, data posting, (validation) errors and a ton of configurable options to manipulate the generated json allowing you to benefit of instant compatibility with JSON API supporting tools and frameworks like Ember Data.
+This listener brings you an implementation of the JSON API specification version v1.0 with support for data fetching, data posting, (validation) errors and a ton of configurable options to manipulate the generated json allowing you to benefit of instant compatibility with JSON API supporting tools and frameworks like Ember Data.

+Please note that some parts of the JSON API specification have not been implemented yet.
+Feel free to submit a PR for missing functionality and help work towards a full-featured implementation of the specification, the effort should be minimal.

 Requirements
 ------------